|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1) Addition of energy to the fuel tube material lattice which reduces the depth of its crystal lattice binding energy wells and hence reduces the material strength.
 This material strength reduction relates to the material's yield stress Sy;

-3) Unacceptable fuel tube swelling also occurs on a BCC alpha to BCC (alpha + alpha prime) phase transition;
+4) Unacceptable fuel tube swelling also occurs on a BCC alpha to BCC (alpha + alpha prime) phase transition.
+This issue restricts the Cr fraction in the fuel tube alloy.

 FUEL TUBE WEAR MITIGATION: